tnustrings/ct/readme.md

 creates a folder named `ct`. in your makefile or on the commandline you can then say `./ct/ct myprogram.ct`.

+## issues

+codetext takes a chunk's indent from the first chunk line, and tries to fill up accordingly. if you write chunks that are already indented, take care that the first line is indented like the rest of the chunk, so that codetext doesn't think it needs to indent when it actually doesn't need to.

 ## possible next steps

 a codetext editor plugin that infers the programming language